 ADA says that must be kept certain number years after adulthood of state so 18 in Illinois.

-Even though we are totally digital, I still have to keep all these records for 10 years and the minors for almost 22 years.
+Even though we are totally digital, I still have to keep all these records for 10 years and some of the minors for almost 22 years.

 What can you charge for dental records in Illinois?

 In 2019 it is $28.44 for handling and .53 per digital page or $1.07 for paper.
 Each x-ray is a page.
 Fee drops after page 25.
 Have 30 days from time of written request, which can be email.
 If can’t get in 30 then need to send letter explaining why and then have up to 61 days.

 In Illinois these rights are outlined in the Code of Civil Procedure 735 ILCS 5/ Art VIII Part 20.
 Inspection of Records.
 Basically the Code states:

 1. A practitioner (which includes a dentist) must provide copies of records upon a written request by the patient

 2. The practitioner has 30 days to produce the information once the request is received.
 If for some reason the practitioner cannot produce them in 30 days, he/she must provide a written reason why they cannot provide the information within the 30 days and has up to a total of 60 days from the original request date to get the patient their copy.

 3. The practitioner must keep the original and can provide only copies of the record which includes but not limited to

 the diagnosis, treatment, prognosis, history, charts, pictures and plates, kept in connection with the treatment of such patient.